Cooking Gorgeous

 • Revani - Turkish Semolina Cake

-Hence it has many different names: Revani in Turkey, Basbousa in Egypt, Ravani in Greece, and Shamali in Armenia.
-This Semolina Cake is now a popular dessert for special occasions such as weddings, birthdays, and religious holidays.
+The same cake goes by different names around the region: Revani in Turkey, Basbousa in Egypt, Ravani in Greece, and Shamali in Armenia.
+In Turkey, it is a favorite for weddings, birthdays, and religious holidays.

 Turkish Revani vs Greek Ravani

-Turkish Revani and Greek Ravani are both popular desserts with similar ingredients and preparation methods, but there are notable differences between them.
+Turkish Revani and Greek Ravani are almost the same cake, but there are a few real differences between them.

 Why This Recipe Works?